Business Not As Usual: Adapting to Canada’s Streamlined Patent Regime29/07/2019

 Under the current patent regime, applications that are abandoned may be reinstated as of right within 12 months.
 Applicants may have leveraged this as‑of‑right reinstatement to effectively extend deadlines by 12 months, by intentionally abandoning an application, and then reinstating the application.

-Under the new patent regime, some reinstatements, such as those in regards to: (1) applications abandoned for failure to pay a maintenance fee or to request examination, or (2) patents expired for failure to pay a maintenance fee, will no longer be as of right.
-Rather, when requesting reinstatement of such applications or patents, applicants will be required to demonstrate that they took “due care” to avoid missing the deadline.
+Under the new patent regime, some reinstatements, such as those in regards to: (1) applications abandoned for failure to pay a maintenance fee, (2) applications abandoned at or after 6 months from the request examination due date for failure to request examination, or (3) patents expired for failure to pay a maintenance fee, will no longer be as of right.
+Rather, when requesting reinstatement of such applicants or patents, applicants will be required to demonstrate that they took “due care” to avoid missing the deadline.
 In addition, rights may be afforded to third parties who, while patent rights are uncertain, take actions in good faith that would otherwise constitute an infringement.

 Accordingly, applicants should pay close attention to deadlines in the patent prosecution process under the new patent regime.
 In particular, intentionally missing maintenance fee or request examination deadlines should no longer be viewed as a mechanism for extensions of time.